jidan-fikri/AWAN-App/README.md

           git clone https://github.com/iif8/cpb22-awan.git

    - If the step above does not work, it is because the VM is still new.
-Run this command
+Run this command.

           sudo apt install git

-   - Download and install minoconda to get python environment
+   - Download and install minoconda to get python environment.

           wget https://repo.anaconda.com/miniconda/Miniconda3-4.7.10-Linux-x86_64.sh
           bash Miniconda3-4.7.10-Linux-x86_64.sh

    - If the step above does not work, it is because the VM is still new.
-Run this command
+Run this command.

-          sudo apt install sudo
+          sudo apt install wget

-   - Point to your path, confirm the instalation, create, and activate the environment
+   - Point to your path, confirm the instalation, create, and activate the environment.

           export PATH=/home/<your folder name>/miniconda3/bin:$PATH
           which conda